Which of the following best describes the result of 'sales revenu... | Study Prep in Pearson+

-Which of the following best describes the result of 'sales revenue minus all variable expenses'?
+Which of the following best describes the result of 'sales revenue minus variable expenses'?

 A